TaqyNafis/CW2024-AnantaTaqyNafis/readme.txt

    - Added boolean variables `isSpaceEnabled`, `isPause`, and `isEscEnabled`.
    - Updated `handleEnemyPenetration()` to decrease kill count when an enemy is destroyed.
    - Updated `winGame()` and `loseGame()` functions to disable ESC and Space keys on respective screens.
    - Added `pauseLevel()` function to pause gameplay and show the pause menu image.
-   - Added `resetLevel()` function to reset the level to Level 1.
    - Modified projectile firing to check if Space key is enabled.
    - Made class to not be able to return NULL
    - replace `EventHandler<KeyEvent>()`with Lambda